• Home

 Is Travel About Having Fun?

-We’ve camped in Australia many times, usually up on our local lake, it’s a nice weekend break, something different, but it’s not travel, you have to go somewhere new to travel.
+We’ve camped in Australia many times, usually up on our local lake, it’s a nice weekend break, something different, but it’s not travel to me, you have to go somewhere new to travel.

 What Value Do We Get From Travel?

-But what do we get out of it?
+But what do we get out of travel?

 • Education Every new thing we see, hear, taste or touch, every person we meet and lifestyle we experience, we learn from.
 Our children’s education is one of the main driving forces behind this trip.